wp-plugins/announce-from-the-dashboard/readme.txt

 == Changelog ==

-= 1.4.1 alpha =
+= 1.4.1 =
-* Updated: Settings data import of Child blog in that case of Multisite.
+* Added: Settings data import of Child blog in that case of Multisite.

 = 1.4 =
 * Updated: Clear the style with Non style.